inrialearninglab/ai4t/docs/1-Mooc/module-2-what-is-meant-by-ai/2-2-what-is-artificial-intelligence-actually/2-2-3-what-types-of-ai-used-in-education.en.md

 <figure>
   <img src="Images/AIED-Holmes-systems.png" />
-  <figcaption> Different types of current AI-based systems for Education (from Holmes & al. 2019) </figcaption>
+  <figcaption>Figure: Different types of current AI-based systems for Education (from Holmes & al. 2019) </figcaption>
 </figure>

 Each specific AI-based educational tool or resource has its own specific techniques.
 However, it is sometimes possible to guess which ones are likely to be used for a given resource.